open-socialism/open-socialism-site/introduction.md

 It is important to note that physiologically we have not significantly changed from those humans of old.
 We are still the same humans that if raised in a tribe would fit perfectly into it.
 This is a society in which our natural instincts and ways of organizing ourselves suit the environment perfectly.
 There is leadership based on merit, small wealth and power inequality and a strong sense of community.
 In a sense it is the perfect society for us, however it is not feasible on a global scale at the level of population the earth now has.

 Why do such societies so perfectly fit our psychology?
 The main reason is our own self interest almost perfectly aligns with the interest of our tribe.
 If in this environment we took a capitalistic approach and hoarded our own food we would be shunned and expelled (or worse).
-A bunch of humans working for themselves is less productive than humans working together (and by extension for themselves at the same).
+A bunch of humans working for themselves is less productive than humans working together.
 Being valuable to your tribe, providing good leadership, all these things help yourself and your tribe at the same time.
 This is why the tribal system is so good and why our ancestors who worked together were selected by natural selection.

 Not only is this working together more effective, it is also hard wired into our psychology and cooperation, belonging to a tribe is tremendously satisfying and ultimately a strong need of ours.